samcreate/Apollo-Player/README.md

 ## Features

 - Simple and elegant group playlist
-- Song Bombs =  3 unique votes skips the track and "boos" the player
+- Song Bombs =  3 (configurable) unique votes skips the track and "boos" the player
 - Search keywords or Spotify URI's
 - Play / Pause toggle
 - Default Playlist (plays when Apollo runs out of songs to play)